High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: Introduction

-Zhang \textit{et al.}, investigated the outstanding stability of the $\alpha'$-boron sheets with semiconductor characteristics by employing both the tight-binding (TB) model and first-principles calculations.
-Their results illustrate due to the small effective masses of electrons and holes, the carrier mobility in the $\alpha'$-boron sheet is high which can be an appealing candidate for manufacturing 2D field effect transistors (FETs).
-Low Ohmic contact resistance between the semiconducting $\alpha'$-boron channel and the metallic borophene as the electrodes was another accomplishment of their studies~\cite{zhang2021semiconducting}.
+Using the first-principles calculations, the thermal transport property of the $\alpha'$-borophene sheet was studied by Xiao \textit{et al.}.
+They reported that the lattice thermal conductivity of the $\alpha'$-borophene sheet is about 14.34 Wm$^{-1}$K$^{-1}$ which is much smaller than that of graphene, which is about 3500 Wm$^{-1}$K$^{-1}$~\cite{xiao2017lattice}.
+This low thermal conductivity of the $\alpha'$ sheet supports a higher figure of merit than that of graphene.
+Zhang \textit{et al.}, investigated the excellent stability of $\alpha'$-borophene sheet using a tight-binding (TB) model combined with first-principles calculations \cite{zhang2021semiconducting}.
+Their results illustrate, due to the small effective mass of electrons and holes, the carrier mobility in the $\alpha'$-borophene sheet is high enough which can be an appealing candidate for manufacturing 2D field effect transistors (FETs).
+Low Ohmic contact resistance between the semiconducting $\alpha'$-borophene channel and the metallic borophene as the electrodes is another properties of this material~\cite{zhang2021semiconducting}.

-Recently, the $\alpha'$-4H-borophene (B$_8$H$_4$) was successfully synthesized and the morphologies of this structure were characterized via scanning electron microscopy (SEM) \cite{hou2021ultrasensitive,hou2020ultrastable}.
-The B$_8$H$_4$ and graphene heterostructure through the ultrahigh sensitivity, fast response and long-time stability can be applied in sensors and wearable electronics \cite{hou2021borophene}.
-The potential application of hydrogenated borophene (B$_8$H$_4$) in FETs based on the first-principles calculations was determined by Sang \textit{et al.}.
-They also showed that the electronic properties of monolayer B$_8$H$_4$ can be tuned under strain engineering in the ballistic transport regime \cite{sang2021hydrogenated}.